HITsz-TMG/awesome-llm-attributions/README.md

   howpublished={\url{https://github.com/HITsz-TMG/awesome-llm-attributions}},
 }
 ```
+***For finding survey of hallucination please refer to:***

+- Siren's Song in the AI Ocean: A Survey on Hallucination in Large Language Models
+- Cognitive Mirage: A Review of Hallucinations in Large Language Models
+- A Survey of Hallucination in Large Foundation Models
 ## Project Maintainers & Contributors
 - [Dongfang Li](http://crazyofapple.github.io/)
 - Zetian Sun
 - Xinshuo Hu
 - Zhenyu Liu